 A former Secondary Head of Religious Education and Philosophy, Caroline holds a PGCE in secondary education (University of Roehampton, UK), MA in Theology (Oxon) and a Masters in History of Art (University of the Witwatersrand, South Africa) where she specialised in museum education, decolonial praxis, exhibition curation and community cohesion through archival engagement.
 Her MA research included the development of a bespoke interactive walking tour app that fused archival materials, oral histories and creative response to surface under-known heritage and promote community pride.

 Caroline brings experience in engaging communities, building trusted stakeholder relationships and managing complex projects (with former roles at St. Paul’s Cathedral and Condé Nast).
-For TLTU, Caroline is responsible for the shaping and delivery of the Anti-Apartheid Legacy: Centre of Memory and Learning.
+For Anti-Apartheid Legacy, Caroline is responsible for the shaping and delivery of the Anti-Apartheid Legacy: Centre of Memory and Learning.
 This includes partnerships, programming, heritage management, audience development and community engagement, strategy, policy development, fundraising, marketing, education and outreach.

 Nadia is an experienced oral historian.
 She first worked as an interviewer on Tufnell Park Tales, supporting a community exhibition of transcripts with accompanying photographs.
-For our project, Nadia is conducting interviews with South African struggle elders.
+As part of our work, Nadia is conducting interviews with South African struggle elders.
 This has included her mother, Adelaide Joseph, former member of the Transvaal Indian Congress and the Federation of South African Women; the transcript is published in collection entitled My Mother’s Story (Oral History Association of South Africa, 2021).
 She worked on the publication of her father’s memoir Slumboy From The Golden City (2018) and authored a chapter in a soon to be published anthology reflecting on the legacy of Mandela (Bloomsbury, expected 2024).

-Nadia also works part-time at New Beacon Books and is co-founder of an educational outreach initiative, Education Through Culture.
-Nadia’s role at TLTU is to deliver research and engagement in the heritage of the movement against apartheid.
+Nadia’s role at Anti-Apartheid Legacy is to deliver research and engagement in the heritage of the movement against apartheid, leading heritage participation across a range of audiences.
 28 Penton Street is a site is of significance to Nadia as it was at the heart of the UK’s exiled liberation movement, in which her parents played key roles.

 His family members were involved, to varying degrees in the liberation struggle, an aspect that had great influence on his orientation towards making a commitment to social justice and liberation.
 Jane Tseleng, his maternal grandmother was part of the 1956 Women’s March on the Union Buildings in Pretoria.
 His parents, David and Cecilia, contributed to the resistance movement via various ways; hiding activists in their home, moving banned material across borders and challenging the disparities of racially-separate health services (his mother was later the Health Consultant for the Vatican in Africa).